National Federation of the Blind Awards $50,000

 Dr. Jacob W. Bolotin (1888-1924) was the world's first physician who was blind from birth.
 He achieved that goal despite the tremendous challenges faced by blind people in his time.
 Not only did he realize his own dream, but he also went on to support and inspire many others.

 "Dr. Jacob Bolotin was a pioneer who overcame low expectations and discrimination to become a renowned member of the medical profession without the benefit of the support services and civil rights protections available to blind people today," said Mark Riccobono, President of the National Federation of the Blind.
 "The National Federation of the Blind is proud to honor the memory and spirit of Dr. Bolotin by recognizing and financially supporting those individuals and organizations who are doing exceptional work to help achieve the shared dream of Dr. Bolotin and the National Federation of the Blind—a society in which the blind, like all other Americans, can pursue their goals and live the lives they want."

-The Dr. Jacob Bolotin Awards Program is funded through the generosity of Dr. Bolotin’s nephew and niece-in-law, Alfred and Rosalind Perlman.
+The Dr. Jacob Bolotin Awards Program is funded through the generosity of Dr. Bolotin's nephew and niece-in-law, Alfred and Rosalind Perlman.
 The late Mrs. Perlman established the Alfred and Rosalind Perlman Trust to endow the awards.
-Income from the trust is distributed to the National Federation of the Blind and the Santa Barbara Foundation for administering the Dr. Jacob Bolotin Awards Program.
-For more information about the Dr. Jacob Bolotin Awards Program—including more about this year’s winners, as well as eligibility criteria and application procedures—please visit www.nfb.org/bolotin.
+Income from the trust is distributed to the National Federation of the Blind and the Santa Barbara Foundation for the purpose of administering the Dr. Jacob Bolotin Awards Program.
+For more information about the Dr. Jacob Bolotin Awards Program—including more about this year's winners, as well as eligibility criteria and application procedures—please visit nfb.org/bolotin.